canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/easy/q5/QuestionText.md

 ## Question Text

 Social media and the Internet has enabled people to communicate with each other through great distances.
-Make a Java program that mimics a social media platform called `Discord`.
+Make a Java program that mimics a social media platform called `Discord` and another class to test it using the requirements below:

 ### Discord Class